peterhinch/micropython-async/v3/as_demos/monitor/README.md

 pulse can be used to trigger a scope or logic analyser.
 The duration of the timer may be adjusted - see [section 4](./README.md~4-the-pico-code).

+Note that hog detection will be triggered if the host application terminates.
+The Pico cannot determine the reason why the `hog_detect` task has stopped.

 # 2. Monitoring synchronous code

 In general there are easier ways to debug synchronous code.
 However in the